Wood Hoods

 FINISHING

 Felting is simple in the washing machine, with hot water.
 Use a regular setting and small load size.
 I usually put the item[s] in a mesh bag to reduce the wooly residue in the tub and drain, and will throw old dishtowels in to help beat up the wood hoods.
-One full cycle usually reaches the dimensions required, but you can check every 5 minutes and do a second cycle if needed to get the approximate size of finished measurements.
+One full cycle , with laundry detergent, usually reaches the dimensions required, but you can check every 5 minutes and do a second cycle if needed to get the approximate size of finished measurements.
 You want a firm, dense, fuzzy fabric.
 Air dry and reshape the ribbing to allow it to dry unstretched.

 Sew optional numbers on top of hood, 1 for driver, 3, 5, or whatever is required for others.
 I have also used letter beads to spell our “driver”, “three” and “five” and sew to hood.